VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 `model` - specific model parameters and configurations,

-`reader` - where and how to read data from,
+`reader` - how to read data and where it is located

 `writer` - where and how to write the generated output.